Wigner effect

-Explanation
+Cause

 To cause the Wigner effect, neutrons that collide with the atoms in a crystal structure must have enough energy to displace them from the lattice.
 This amount (threshold displacement energy) is approximately 25 eV.
 A neutron's energy can vary widely, but it is not uncommon to have energies up to and exceeding 10 MeV (10,000,000 eV) in the centre of a nuclear reactor.
 A neutron with a significant amount of energy will create a displacement cascade in a matrix via elastic collisions.

-For example, a 1 MeV neutron striking graphite will create 900 displacements; not all displacements will create defects, because some of the struck atoms will find and fill the vacancies that were either small pre-existing voids or vacancies newly formed by the other struck atoms.
+For example, a 1 MeV neutron striking graphite will create 900 displacements.
+Not all displacements will create defects, because some of the struck atoms will find and fill the vacancies that were either small pre-existing voids or vacancies newly formed by the other struck atoms.

+Frenkel defect

 The atoms that do not find a vacancy come to rest in non-ideal locations; that is, not along the symmetrical lines of the lattice.
-These atoms are referred to as interstitial atoms, or simply interstitials.
-An interstitial atom and its associated vacancy are known as a Frenkel defect.
-Because these atoms are not in the ideal location, they have an energy associated with them, much as a ball at the top of a hill has gravitational potential energy.
-This energy is referred to as Wigner energy.
-When a large number of interstitials have accumulated, they pose a risk of releasing all of their energy suddenly, creating a rapid, very great increase in temperature.
+These interstitial atoms (or simply "interstitials") and their associated vacancies are a Frenkel defect.
+Because these atoms are not in the ideal location, they have a Wigner energy associated with them, much as a ball at the top of a hill has gravitational potential energy.

+When a large number of interstitials have accumulated, they risk releasing all of their energy suddenly, creating a rapid, great increase in temperature.
 Sudden, unplanned increases in temperature can present a large risk for certain types of nuclear reactors with low operating temperatures.
 One such release was the indirect cause of the Windscale fire.
-Accumulation of energy in irradiated graphite has been recorded as high as 2.7 kJ/g, but is typically much lower than this.
+Accumulation of energy in irradiated graphite has been recorded as high as 2.7 kJ/g--enough to raise the temperature by thousands of degrees—but is typically much lower than this.

+Windscale and Chernobyl

 Despite some reports, Wigner energy buildup had nothing to do with the cause of the Chernobyl disaster: this reactor, like all contemporary power reactors, operated at a high enough temperature to allow the displaced graphite structure to realign itself before any potential energy could be stored.
 Wigner energy may have played some part following the prompt critical neutron spike, when the accident entered the graphite fire phase of events.

+However, Wigner energy was the cause of the Windscale fire on 10 October 1957 at the Sellafield nuclear site in UK.